cert-manager/website/content/en/docs/installation/upgrading/ingress-class-compatibility.md

 ## Ambassador

-If you are using Ambassador and found that you had to create an IngressClass while migrating to cert-manager 1.5 or 1.6, and that the IngressClass you created isn't named `ambassador` (e.g., `ambassador-internal`), you will need to change the `class` field on the affected Issuers back to `ambassador`.
+If you are using Ambassador and you had to create an IngressClass while migrating to cert-manager 1.5 or 1.6, and the IngressClass you created isn't named `ambassador` (e.g., `ambassador-internal`), you will need to change the `class` field on the affected Issuers back to `ambassador`.